-Spalding University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award specific degree levels, such as certificate, associate, baccalaureate, masters, and doctorate degrees.
-Questions about the accreditation of Spalding University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+Spalding University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, and doctorate degrees.
+Spalding University also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Spalding University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org)

 KY Council for Postsecondary Education

-Spalding University is licensed to operate as an independent institution in Kentucky by the Kentucky Council on Post-Secondary Education (CPE).
-To file a complaint against an institution licensed by CPE, please submit your complaint in writing to Sarah Levy, Director of Postsecondary Licensing., Council on Postsecondary Education, 1024 Capital Center Drive, Suite 320, Frankfort, KY 40601 [email protected] http://cpe.ky.gov/campuses/consumer_complaint.html.
+Spalding University is licensed to operate as an independent institution in Kentucky by the Kentucky Council on Postsecondary Education (CPE).
+To file a complaint against an institution licensed by CPE, please submit your complaint in writing to Jevonda Keith, Director of State Authorization and Reciprocity, Council on Postsecondary Education, 100 Airport Road, 3rd Floor, Frankfort, KY 40601 http://cpe.ky.gov/campuses/consumer_complaint.html.

 Program Accreditations & Outcomes

 Spalding University’s Master of Science in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) located at 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.

 The School of Business at Spalding University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road, Suite 300, Overland Park, KS 66213 USA.